dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 RPOW, and the exchange request is rejected.
-If the POW or RPOW is not on the list, it is added to the list, and then the RPOW server will sign the bignum value supplied as part of the exchange, creating a new RPOW.\"
+If the POW or RPOW is not on the list, it is added to the list, and then the RPOW server will sign the bignum value supplied as part of the exchange, creating a new RPOW."

-The \"no back doors\" rule refers to the transparency of the system.
+The "no back doors" rule refers to the transparency of the system.
 Everyone can inspect how it works at all times, there are no hidden parts.

-The \"privacy protection\" rule is an interesting one.
+The "privacy protection" rule is an interesting one.
 Hal wrote at length about how privacy is an inherently desirable feature, advocating the use of Tor \[glossary\] to connect to the RPOW servers and discussing both attack vectors (linkage attacks) and improvements such as the use of blind signatures.
-In his writings, he goes on to point out two additional things: (1) the \"owner is the enemy\", and (2) the
-\"programmer is the enemy\", reminding us that any system that facilitates the trust-minimized exchange of money needs to be set up and operate under an adversarial mindset.
+In his writings, he goes on to point out two additional things: (1) the "owner is the enemy", and (2) the "programmer is the enemy", reminding us that any system that facilitates the trust-minimized exchange of money needs to be set up and operate under an adversarial mindset.